konekti/jeffbrl.github.io/_posts/2019-04-29-aws-backbone.md

 layout: post
 author: Jeff Loughridge
 image: sky.jpg
-title: What AWS Customers Should Know About the AWS Global Backbone
+title: What AWS Customer Should Know About the AWS Global Backbone
-date: 2019-04-29 08:00:00 -0500
+date: 2019-04-29 01:00:00 -0500
 ---

 At re:Invent, various Amazon speakers tout the security, availability, and performance of the AWS Global Backbone, a private Internet Protocol (IP) network purpose-built for moving customer data